buy-contest-form

 Quebec’s previous legal requirements for promotional contests open to residents of Quebec meant that contest sponsors running contests in Canada needed to either exclude residents of Quebec (commonly with contest language that a contest was “open to Canadians, excluding Quebec”) or comply with a number of additional filing, duty (i.e., fee), disclosure and potentially bonding (i.e., security) requirements in Quebec.

-In reality, these additional Quebec-specific Canadian contest requirements meant that many sponsors of Canadian contests excluded their promotions from Quebec.
+As a result of these Quebec-specific contest requirements, in practice it meant that many contest sponsors excluded their contests from Quebec.

-The key impact of these recent Quebec legislative changes means that it will now be significantly easier (and cost effective) for contest sponsors to run Canada-wide contests including those marketed to Quebec residents.
+As a result of these Quebec contest related legislative changes, it is now significantly easier and cost effective for contest sponsors to run Canada-wide contests including those open to Quebec residents.

 CANADIAN CONTEST & ADVERTISING LAW SERVICES